segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 With Customized setup, you can choose which identifiers you want to map downstream to your destination.

 > warning "Review your settings before configuring an ID strategy"
-> If you want to send `ios.idfa` as a part of your ID strategy, confirm that you've enabled the `send_mobile_ids` setting when connecting your destination to an audience or journey.
+> If you want to send `ios.idfa` as a part of your ID strategy, confirm that you've enabled the `send_mobile_ids` setting when connecting your destination to an audience or Journey.

 1. Using **Customized Setup**, click **+ Add Identifier** and add the identifiers:
 - **Segment**: Choose your identifiers from Segment.